Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Data example

 \section{Data example}

-In this section we apply the Mann-Whitney test of Theorem~\ref{thm:MW} to data about patients with diabetic retinopathy.
+We are going to apply the Mann-Whitney test of Corollary~\ref{thm:MW} to data about patients suffering from diabetic retinopathy.
 The data are available from the \verb=timereg R=-package in the dataset \verb=diabetes=.
-It contains information on $N=197$ patients for each which a randomly selected eye was treated by means of a laser photocoagulation.
+It contains information on $N=197$ patients for each of whom a randomly selected eye was treated by means of a laser photocoagulation, the other eye was observed without a treatment.
 The recorded ``survival times'' are the times to blindness or censoring, whatever came first.
-Two subsets of particular interest are given by juvenile ($n_1=114$) or adult diabetes ($n_2=83$); see \cite{huster89} for a more complete description of the study.
-For easy reference, we will call these subgroups the ``juvenile'' and the ``adult'' subgroups.
+The data can be divided according to the age at onset of diabetes: for easy reference, we will call these the ``juvenile'' ($n_1=114$) and ``adult'' ($n_2=83$) subgroups; see \cite{huster89} for a more complete description of the study.

 The first research question of interest was whether the treatment was effective in delaying the onset of blindness.
 Using parametric models and Wald tests, \cite{huster89} were able to verify this for both subgroups.
-They also found a significant interaction effect between treatment and age at onset of diabetes; see Figure~\ref{fig:kmes} for an illustration of this by means of the group-specific Kaplan-Meier estimators.
+They also found a significant interaction effect between treatment and age at onset of diabetes; see Figure~\ref{fig:kmes} for an illustration of this by means of the group-specific nonparametric Kaplan-Meier estimators.
 We again refer to their article for more details and additional statistical analyses.